donniebreve/touchcursor-win/README.md

 Port of the touchcursor-linux project to windows.

 # [touchcursor-linux](https://github.com/donniebreve/touchcursor-linux)
-This application remaps the `uiophjklnmy` keys to different movement keys when the spacebar is pressed down, allowing you to keep your hands on the home row.
+This application was designed to remap the `uiophjklnmy` keys to different movement keys when the spacebar is pressed down, allowing you to keep your hands on the home row.
+It has grown to allow remapping all the keys, even the hyper key.

 ```
 i - up